 I have two boys in two different grade levels.
 Would it be okay to teach them at the same grade levels for some of the courses they can both do together?

 It is always a good idea to teach two of your children together in a subject they can both handle together.
-Sometimes a younger one can move up a grade level in math, or an older one should move down a grade level on a subject which would be beneficial for him.
+Sometimes a younger one can move up a grade level in math, or an older one should move down a grade level on a subject that would be beneficial for him.

 Some subjects at a higher grade level can be learned easily by a younger student, such as history and science, especially when taking lessons with an older sibling.
 On the other hand, an older student may benefit by taking or reviewing a subject with a younger student, especially in subjects as math, grammar, or reading.